-The costume must be safe, comfortable and not limit movement.
-Your animal should be able to walk, bark, meow, see, and hear clearly.
+Your pet's costume should never restrict movement.
+They should be able to walk, bark, meow, see, and hear clearly.

-- Avoid small, dangling accessories on the costume that can get chewed and swallowed.
+Avoid small, dangling accessories, like sequins of beads, on the costume that can get chewed and swallowed.

-- Get your animal used to the costume before the big day!
-Offer tons of treats while your pet wears the costume for “practice,” and associate the costume with positive experiences.
+First, allow your pet to sniff the costume until they're comfortable, then offer tons of treats while your pet wears the costume for “practice.”
+This helps them associate the costume with positive experiences.

 Don’t force it — costume alternatives

 For some animals, wearing a costume is downright miserable.
 Only dress up your pet if you’re sure they’re comfortable and not stressed while wearing their outfit.
 If your pet’s not having fun, you won’t either.

 Still want to bring them to a Halloween event?
 Try these alternatives: